Lebanon:Operations of the Islamic Resistance on Friday, Dece...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 12:00 the ‘Misgav Am’ Site with the appropriate weapons.
+- The Islamic Resistance fighters targeted at 2:10 p.m. the "Jordeikh" [Al-Jardah] point with Burkan rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:15 the ‘Khirbet Ma’er’ bunker with the appropriate weapons, striking it directly.
+- The Islamic Resistance fighters targeted at 1:50 p.m. an “Israeli” force entering the headquarters of the Intelligence Battalion in “Mitat” Barracks with appropriate weapons, which led to the death and injury of its members.

-- The Islamic Resistance fighters targeted at 15:30 the ‘Al-Raheb’ Site with Burkan missiles, striking it directly.

-- The Islamic Resistance fighters targeted at 15:35 the ‘Ruwaisat Al-Alam’ Site in the occupied Lebanese Kfarshouba Hills and Shebaa Farms with rocketry weapons that hit their targets precisely.
+- The Islamic Resistance fighters targeted at 02:15 p.m. the “Bayyad Blida” Site with appropriate weapons.
+It was directly hit.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Al-Radar’ Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:00 p.m.
+“Ramim Barracks” [the occupied Lebanese Hunin village] and the deployment points of the enemy soldiers and vehicles in its vicinity with rockets and artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted at 15:00 the ‘Ruwaisat Al-Alam’ Site in the occupied Lebanese Kfarshouba Hills and Shebaa Farms with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:15 p.m. the “Hanita” Site with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 16:00 the ‘Al-Abbad’ Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:30 p.m. the “Al-Raheb” Site with Burkan rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 16:00 the ‘Mitat’ Barracks facing the town of Rmeish with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 4:20 p.m. a gathering of “Israeli” occupation soldiers in “Shtula” Forest [the occupied Lebanese village of Tarbikha] with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 23:00 the ‘Ramiya’ Site with the appropriate weapons, striking its pillbox a direct hit and leaving the soldiers inside killed and injured.

 Comments